In FY 2018/19, Harlands received £10,560 in Pupil premium.

 Through creating a rich, vibrant learning environment, in partnership with parents, we strive to give every child the best opportunity to succeed and thrive.
 The limited amount of pupil premium funding received enables us to provide bespoke academic, social and emotional support on an individual basis to those children for whom the main barriers to learning are literacy skills, and social/emotional difficulties.

-This support includes small group work, learning mentoring, social skills development and support for enrichment activities.
 In consequence of the small numbers of eligible pupil premium children, we take care to include the children in small groups so that they are not identifiable.

 At Harlands Educational Trust we are committed to ensuring all our children make the best possible progress.